- Popular Searches

 If you believe you are eligible for educational benefits through your GI Bill or Tuition Assistance, please coordinate with your military education adviser or ESOs on receiving approval from installation commanders before applying to the institution.

 The University’s VA Certifying Official serves as the point of contact for service members relating to academic and financial advising.
-The VA Certifying Official works in the Registrar’s Office.
+The VA Certifying Official works in the Financial Aid Office.
 The certifying official is familiar with many of the university services that provide academic counseling, financial aid counseling, job search support, and other student support services.
 Service members may contact the VA Certifying Official with any of their questions regarding their education or financial assistance at Johnson University.

 High school junior and senior students who are seeking to earn both high school and college credits through Johnson University must submit the following: